openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/process/process_package_api/process_package_classes.md

 public prop stdErr: InputStream
 ```

-Function: Gets the input stream connected to the child process's standard error stream.
+Functionality: Gets the input stream connected to the subprocess's standard error stream.

-> **Note:**
+> **Warning:**
 >
 > This property will be deprecated in future versions.
 Use [stdErrPipe](./process_package_classes.md#prop-stderrpipe) instead.